 Writing first drafts at scale: Agents can produce 50 personalized outreach emails faster than a human can write one.

 Code: Agent systems like Devin and GitHub Copilot Workspace can write, test, and debug code for well-defined tasks.
+Vibe coding tools take this further โ€” letting non-developers describe an app in plain English and have an agent build it.

 Where Agents Still Struggle

-Novel judgment calls: Deciding whether a legal clause is problematic requires context and expertise that agents don’t reliably have.
+Novel judgment calls: Deciding whether a legal clause is problematic requires context and expertise that agents donโ€™t reliably have.

 Long tasks with many dependencies: The longer an autonomous task runs, the more likely the agent drifts or makes an early mistake that compounds.